 Endpoints Layer

-This layer is responsible for actually bringing the CUCM application and functionality to the user – AKA, it’s what connects the communication channels and features to the user’s current communication device, the “endpoint.”
+The endpoints layer brings the CUCM application and functionality to the user.
+It connects communication channels and features to a user’s current device, or “endpoint.”

-Endpoints can include a Cisco IP phone, a desktop computer softphone, video calling hardware, a smartphone, and any other compatible communication devices.
+Endpoints can include a Cisco IP phone, a desktop computer softphone, video calling hardware, a smartphone, and any other compatible communication device.

 Benefits of Cisco Unified Communications Manager